schatzlab/appliedgenomics2018/assignments/assignment1/README.md

 - Question 2.1.
 How many As, Cs, Gs, Ts are found in the entire genome
 - Question 2.2.
 Make a scatterplot of the %GC of 100bp windows across the genome: x-axis = genome location, y-axis = (#G + #C) / 100.
 For this analysis the chromsomes can be concatenated together to form a long string of the chromosomes in numerical order: chr1, chr2, ... chrN.
 Make sure to draw a bar to indicate the ends of chromosomes
 - Question 2.3.
-Make a histogram of the number of genomic bins of a given %GC
+Make a histogram of the number of genomic bins of a given %GC: x-axis = %GC, y-axis = # genomic bins with this %GC
 - Question 2.4.
 Recall that Illumina sequencing performs poorly when the %GC is <= 30% or >= 65%.
 Based on the analysis from Q2.2, what fraction of the genome do you expect to sequence poorly?